Kdhami/Segmentation/README.md

 ## Project Summary
 - Built a dashboard for the business to monitor their customer data
-- Identified four different market segments on the original data -Identified five generalized segments from factor scores
+- Identified four different market segments on the original data
+- Identified five generalized segments from factor scores
 - Recommended products to market to the different target groups
 - Presented pros & cons with clustering on dimension-reduced data